-- The largest species of frog can be over a foot long and weigh in at 7+ pounds.
+- The largest species of frog can be over a foot long and weigh in at over 7 pounds.

 - Frogs are amphibians that live both in and out of the water.

-- Frogs breath through their skin rather than their nose.
+- Frogs breathe through their skin rather than their nose.

-Found in Borneo, Indonesia, and Malaysia, the giant river frog can grow to a snout to vent length of 17cm (6.7 inches).
+Found in Borneo, Indonesia, and Malaysia, the giant river frog can grow to a snout-to-vent length of 17cm (6.7 inches).
 With a mainly light brown appearance, these are found along the banks of streams in the rainforests where they easily blend in with their surroundings.
-Although they are often hunted locally for food, and their habitat is affected by deforestation, there is still a healthy population of giant river frogs and their conservation status is Least Concern.
+Although they are often hunted locally for food, and their habitat is affected by deforestation, there is still a healthy population of giant river frogs and their conservation status is the Least Concern.

 Their conservation status is Least Concern and more information can be found on them here.